Diyu – Terrible Chinese Hell And Judgement Of God Yama

 As many know, Buddhists believe in reincarnation, but this doesn’t imply that a person will be re-born shortly after he or she passed away.
 Reincarnation can be a very long process.
 Most students of Buddhism are aware of that Buddha did teach about hell and related how God Yama judged a newly deceased person's destination.
 These teachings can be found in the Devaduta Sutta.
 There is a close relationship between the Naraka concept and the traditional Chinese beliefs about afterlife.

-It’s important to keep in mind that Naraka differs a lot from the Christian definition of hell.
+It’s important to remember that Naraka differs greatly from the Christian definition of hell.

 To begin with, the stay in Naraka is not eternal.
 It can take an extremely long time before one can leave Naraka.
-Beings trapped in Naraka may be forced to remain there for hundreds of millions to quintillions of years, but eventually they do departure from this place when karma (accumulated actions) has achieved its full result.
+Beings trapped in Naraka may be forced to remain there for hundreds of millions to quintillions of years.
+Still, eventually, they do depart from this place when karma (accumulated actions) has achieved its total result.

-Another thing is that one is not sent to Naraka as the result of a divine judgment or punishment, but karma.
+Another thing is that one is not sent to Naraka because of a divine judgment or punishment but karma.

-In Chinese mythology, Jade Emperor put Yama in charge over everything that happens in Diyu.
+In Chinese mythology, the Jade Emperor put Yama in charge of everything in Diyu.

 Chinese Diyu Has Ten Courts Of Hell

-According to Chinese beliefs there is no way to avoid going to Diyu.
+According to Chinese beliefs, avoiding going to Diyu is impossible.
 Everyone who dies must end up in Diyu, but the length of the visit depends on the severity of the sins one committed.
-Once punishment has been served, reincarnation takes place and one is free to begin a new life in a new physical body or form.
-It is God Yama who decides when the being’s soul passes from one stage to another.
+Once punishment has been served, reincarnation takes place, and one is free to begin a new life in a new physical body or form.
+God Yama decides when the being’s soul passes from one stage to another.

 Diyu And The 18 Levels Of Hell